Bethlehem in Northampton County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1987 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Patriots & Patriotism • Settlements & Settlers • War, US Revolutionary.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1777.

 Location.
 40° 37.278′ N, 75° 22.912′ W. Marker is in Bethlehem, Pennsylvania, in Northampton County.
-Marker is at the intersection of Main Street and Walnut Street, on the right when traveling north on Main Street.
+It is at the intersection of Main Street and Walnut Street, on the right when traveling north on Main Street.
 Touch for map.
 Marker is at or near this postal address: 534 Main Street, Bethlehem PA 18018, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sun Inn (within shouting distance of this marker); Heckewelder House (about 300 feet away, measured in a direct line); Horsfield House (about 500 feet away); First House of Moravian Settlement (about 500 feet away); Miller's House (about 500 feet away); Pulaski's Banner (about 500 feet away); Monocacy Creek and Johnston Park (about 500 feet away); Luckenbach Mill (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Sun Inn (within shouting distance of this marker); Heckewelder House (about 300 feet away, measured in a direct line); Horsfield House (about 500 feet away); First House of Moravian Settlement (about 500 feet away); Miller's House (about 500 feet away); Pulaski's Banner (about 500 feet away); Monocacy Creek and Johnston Park (about 500 feet away); Luckenbach Mill (about 600 feet away).
 Touch for a list and map of all markers in Bethlehem.

 Also see . . .